Atanasio de Urioste Velasco: Easter lynch mob

-Fernández decided to march on La Paz with the three divisions stationed in Sucre (Bolívar, Junín and Hussars).
-In Challapata, he found out that the rebels had acquired more than two thousand weapons, so he called for the recruitment of volunteers in the capital.
-Two brigades were formed, the first was made up of the 25 de Mayo battalion and the Sucre squadron.
-These were made up of upper-class youths with their own horses and weapons, and included the battalion Olañeta and the Monteagudo squadron, made up of young men from popular classes.
-During their march to reinforce the president, the government forces plundered the indigenous populations in the countryside, an action which Urioste denounced and would later create a charity fund for the affected families.

-The government's first brigade encountered Pando and numerous warriors in Cosmini, and were forced to take refuge in the parish of Ayo Ayo, where they were massacred on January 24, 1899.
-In Potosí, the population was openly against helping the government forces, meanwhile in Santa Cruz and Tarija there was a clearly neutral stance.
-Among the indigenous communities of Cochabamba, Oruro, La Paz and Potosí there are uprisings in favor of the Liberals.

-The decisive confrontation of the civil war was the Battle of the Segundo Crucero, on April 10, 1899, where the president and Pando met.
-After four hours of combat, Pando's troops were victorious.
-The defeated withdrew to Oruro and, shortly after, Fernández went into exile.
-With Pando now in power, Urioste, as a liberal, would become very powerful in Congress, remaining a key figure until the overthrow of his party and ally and friend, José Gutiérrez Guerra, in 1920.

 Banking activities

-The Argandoña Bank

 Throughout his life he held various diplomatic positions, his most prominent one being in France.
 He would also work as a banker and administrator, as he came to be the General Manager of the Argandoña Bank, where he played a crucial role in its creation and flourishment.
 President Baptista had actually initially opposed the creation of the bank, especially because Francisco Argandoña was a brother-in-law to his fierce rival.
 Eventually, Baptista, through Arce's efforts, approved and the Bank was created through the Law of October 22, 1892.
 He also served as Chairman of the Board of Directors of the Huanchaca Company.

 Personal life

 Urioste was married to Adela Arana in 1882, a member of an illustrious Bolivian family, with whom he had six children: Amelia Adela; Armando Julio; Luis Roberto; Emma; Gastón Marcel; and Amalia.
 His son, Armando Julio, would be an important Bolivian industrialist and one of the wealthiest men in the country.